 Every student organization must have a full-time USC faculty or staff advisor to become a Recognized Student Organization.
 The primary role of the advisor is to serve as a resource person for the organization.
 Advisors will counsel and advise organizations by asking the “tough” questions, assist students in their thinking process, and challenge the organization to go beyond the status quo.
 Advisors also provide continuity for an organization as they can pass along valuable information regarding the history of the organization and their past accomplishments.
 An active advisor can improve the effectiveness of an organization while also assisting in the positive development of the students.

 All the steps need to be completed by the student group.
-Once they submit the OrgSync profile the Advisor will receive an automated email with a link from OrgSync to confirm that you are their Advisor.
+Once they submit the engageSC profile the Advisor will receive an automated email with a link to accept the invitation to join the organization on engageSC to confirm that you are their Advisor.

 Advisors have four broad functions: